 Types of opportunities for Genetics Majors

-Genetics, the Secret of Life is open to all freshmen and early transfer students in the majors of Genetics or BCBio.
+Freshman Learning Community: The Secret of Life Learning Community is open to all freshmen and early transfer students in the majors of Genetics or BCBio.
 Upperclassmen can apply to be peer mentors with the Learning Community.
 These are excellent leadership positions.
 We will be hiring two new peer mentors for 2020-21 who will work with returning peer mentors Emily Sarvis and Melissa Draves.

 The Genetics Club is a student organization open to all students with an interest in Genetics.
 It typically meets twice monthly during the school year.
 Current undergraduates, graduates, recent alumni, faculty and post-docs are invited to give presentations on their research, internship experiences, and careers.
-Various fund-raisers and field trips are also planned throughout the school year.
-Please contact Genetics Club President Courtney Smith (email@example.com) for the current schedule.
+Various fund-raisers and social events are also planned throughout the school year.
+Please contact Genetics Club President Eli Harvey (firstname.lastname@example.org) for the current schedule.

 Scholarships and Awards for Genetics Majors